rafalmuszynski/happinessPursuit/README.md

 # Happiness Pursuit
 Code accompanying the paper "Happiness Pursuit: Personality Learning in a Society of Agents".
-TODO: add link to paper and videos
+TODO: add link to paper.

+You can see the performance of the agents after training against hand-coded AI [here](https://youtu.be/tOVXdqVxCig)

+Link to the video showing the trained agents playing against each other is [here](https://youtu.be/LKtbF0ggvPQ)

 # How to use
 The repository contains the following main files: